rackerlabs/support-how-to/content/cloud-servers/resize-up-compute-and-memory-servers.md

    your system resources and that there was no adverse impact to your server.

-6. Verify that your server was resized correctly by remotely logging in to your server and verifying your system resources and filesystem integrity.
+6. Verify that your server was resized correctly by remotely logging in to your server and verifying your system resources and file system integrity.

    **Note:** Verification is an important step because it is the last chance you have to revert to the original size and cancel any changes to your